OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

      power_ipmi -r e002,e004,e006,e008

+   * Remember that you can select the left-hand and right-hand nodenames (<nodelist>) as shown in the above section using the nodeset_ command.

-   You may alternatively push the nodes' power button.
+   * You may alternatively push the nodes' power button.

 8. When the **right-hand** (SharedIO Primary) nodes are up again, check the Mellanox firmware version::